 – School is also about socialising with other children so we always go to parks, birthday parties and other events in our neighbourhood so she can get used to playing with others.
 This includes working on important skills that will be needed in school such as being comfortable taking turns, dealing with conflict and being around other kids.
 We’ve also been playing common schoolyard games like hide and seek, tip, kicking a ball etc so she’s familiar with them.

-– Recess and lunch will of course be part of Sophia’s new routine so we’ve been practicing opening and closing and eating out of her new lunch box.
-It she has trouble getting her lunch out for any reason it’s better to know now rather than when she’s actually at school already so we can work through it.
+– Recess and lunch will of course be part of school routine, and Sophia has had lots of practice opening and closing and eating out of her lunch box at preschool.
+If your child has trouble getting their lunch out for any reason, it’s better to know now rather than when their actually at school already so you can work through it with them.

-– We’re trying to have Sophia wake up and go to bed at the times she’ll need to when she starts school to help make the transition to her new routine a lot easier.
+– As the holidays come to an end we have already started to get back into school bedtime routine and have sophia wake up and go to bed at the times she’ll need to when she starts school to help make the transition to her new school a lot easier.

 – Sophia will of course have to use the bathroom at school by herself so whenever we take her to a public toilet, we’ve been practicing her going independently which includes locking and unlocking the door.

-– We want Sophia to get into the habit of being able to pack her school bag so we’ve been practicing putting things in her bag and packing them away such as folding an A4 piece of paper in half and placing it in her bag.
+– As Sophia has attended preschool, she has got into the habit of being able to pack her school bag independently.
+To practice this skill initially we would get Sophia putting things in her bag and packing them away such as folding an A4 piece of paper in half and placing it in her bag.

 Getting involved with the school